-Because basal cell and squamous cell cancers rarely spread, a biopsy is often the only test needed to both diagnose and find out the stage (extent) of cancer.
 Your doctor will review the results of the biopsy with you.
-No further treatment beyond the biopsy may be necessary if the entire cancer is removed.
-However, if the cancer is present at the edges of the tissue (called the margin) taken during the biopsy, additional treatment will usually be recommended.
+No further treatment beyond the biopsy may be necessary if the entire cancer was removed.
+However, if cancer cells were found in the margins of the removed tissue, additional treatment will usually be recommended.
 See more in the Types of Treatment section of this guide.